LONGITUDES

 Laura Mott (Senior Curator of Contemporary Art and Design) leading a tour of her curated exhibition ‘Landlord Colors: On Art, Economy, and Materiality’ at the Cranbrook Art Museum.
 Painting by Yoan Capote.

-→ Exhibition views and booklet (pdf).
+→ Exhibition views and text (pdf).

 (↑↓) Views from Nilausen's exhibition at Overgarden, Copenhagen.
 Photos: Anders Sune Berg.